 False repudiation involves a participant denying that it authorized a previous interaction.
 In addition to the use of digital signatures, an effective strategy for responding to such a denial involves logging of interactions and the ability to audit the resulting logs.
 The more detailed and comprehensive an audit trail is, the less likely it is that a false repudiation would be successful.

 Given the distributed nature of the SOA ecosystem, one challenge revolves around the location of the audit logs of services.
 It would be very difficult, for example, to do cross-log analysis of services that write logs to their own file system.
-For this reason, a common approach revolves around the use of auditing services, where services may stream auditing information to a common auditing component which can then be used to provide transaction analysis and a common view.
+For this reason, a common approach revolves around the use of auditing services, where services may stream auditing information to a common auditing component which can then be used to provide interaction analysis and a common view.

 Graduated engagement